Qluxzz/swedish_books/README.md

 If anything fails during this, Goodreads start returning 503 because you're getting throttled, wait a bit then re-run the script, since successful response from both the SPARQL and Goodreads API is cached, you can resume the progress right where it stopped.

-After this process is done, run `npx tsx import.ts` which create SQLite database that is used by elm-pages.
+After this process is done, run `npm run import` which create SQLite database that is used by elm-pages.

+Run `npm start` which starts the development server on [http://localhost:1234](http://localhost:1234)

+# Testing

+There is testing

 # Information